-Tuesday broke bright and cheery — or at least I suppose it did.
+Tuesday sunrise broke bright and cheery — or at least I supposed it had.
 It was certainly bright and cheery enough when I got up at 10:00.
 After the events of the previous day I thought it wise to sleep in and miss the chance of being threatened in my office first thing in the morning.
 Besides, I’d not gone to bed until well after two o’clock.
 It had taken me a long time to convince the Whitewaters that hiring someone to follow a 14-year-old boy just wasn’t destined to end well.
 Not for the person following, and not for the people who hired him.

 After leaving the Whitewater’s place around 11:00 I’d gone to the Plaza Hyatt at Avenue and Bloor.
 Often I went up to the hotel’s Prince Arthur Piano Lounge to hear Sulemon, the blind pianist, but last night I hadn’t felt like piano music.
 It would have been a too-bitter reminder of the money I’d just turned down.
 Instead I’d gone next door to Birdy’s English Pub.